-Unlike other tabletops, where you upload files to a server, Owlbear Rodeo stores the assets (like a map) on your computer, and then streams them to your players from there.
-The tabletop (inclusive of maps and tokens) is created on the service, where you can control access to it via a simple password.
-Tabletops last for 24 hours, after which time they need to be recreated.
+Unlike other virtual tabletops, where you upload files to a server, Owlbear Rodeo stores the assets (like a map) on your computer.
+It then streams them to your players from there.
+The tabletop is created on the service and access is controlled via a simple password.
+Tabletops last for 24 hours, after which time they must be recreated.

-The application’s basic interface makes it easy to upload map and augment its simple fantasy-based tokens by adding custom tokens of your own.
+The application’s basic interface makes it easy to upload map.
+It also makes it easy to augment its simple fantasy-based tokens by adding your own custom tokens.
 You add the map to the tabletop, then add tokens.
 You can control the visibility and placement of those tokens, and those tokens persist on the map.

-The tabletop itself only persists for 24 hours, so there’s no way to have an ongoing “campaign” site like you do in Roll20 or other virtual tabletops.
+The tabletop itself only persists for 24 hours.
+Because of this, there’s no way to have an ongoing “campaign” site like you do in Roll20 or other VTTs.
 That’s a big limitation but the ability for maps to remember the tokens assigned to them helps – you can work on your maps before the group meets, adding tokens and getting things just right, then add them to a new weekly tabletop before each session.

 Owlbear Rodeo’s tokens allow you to set a label and outline color, both of which are viewable by players.
-As the game master, you can hide tokens from players, and lock tokens so they can’t be moved.
-Unlike other virtual table tops which have arcane permissions related to who can move what, Owlbear Rodeo allows anyone accessing the tabletop to pick up and move tokens (assuming they aren’t locked by the GM).
+Unlike other virtual table tops which have arcane permissions related to who can move what, Owlbear Rodeo lets anyone accessing the tabletop move tokens.
+Game masters can hide tokens from players and lock tokens so they can’t be moved.

 It includes a basic dice roller that lets you add and roll multiple dice (and multiple kinds of dice) but you can’t do formulas (e.g. 1d20+3) or macros (e.g. “Long Sword Attack – roll 1d20+3 to hit, then roll 1d8+3 for damage).

 Finally, Owlbear Rodeo also supports fog of war.
-I don’t typically use fog of war in my games, so I didn’t play with it much, but it’s good to know it’s an option.
+I don’t typically use fog of war in my games, but it’s good to know it’s an option.